woIowizard/mh/docs/mhconsole.md

 ![mhconsole-arm-list](../img/mhconsole-arm-list.png)

-`arm best` lists the highest-powered trap of each trap type.
+`arm best` lists the highest-powered trap of each trap type in inventory.

 ![mhconsole-arm-best](../img/mhconsole-arm-best.png)